 It was an avenue or artistry which involved Lennon’s internal navigation and saw his work as an author affect his work in The Beatles.
 “I’d have a separate songwriting John Lennon who wrote songs for the meat market, and I didn’t consider them (the lyrics or anything) to have any depth at all; to express myself I would write A Spaniard in the Works or In His Own Write, the personal stories which were expressive of my personal emotions.
 Then I started being me about the songs, not writing them objectively, but subjectively.”

 As much as his own work as a writer could influence his music, Lennon also found influence from other authors would shape the sounds of The Beatles.
 When speaking about penning Beatles’ hit ‘I am the Walrus’, Lennon said: “I was writing obscurely, a la Dylan, in those days.
 It’s from ‘The Walrus and the Carpenter.’
 ‘Alice in Wonderland.’
 To me, it was a beautiful poem.
 It never dawned on me that Lewis Carroll was commenting on the capitalist and social system.
 I never went into that bit about what he really meant, like people are doing with the Beatles’ work.
-Later, I went back and looked at it and realized that the walrus was the bad guy in the story and the carpenter was the good guy.
+Later, I went back and looked at it and realised that the walrus was the bad guy in the story and the carpenter was the good guy.
 I thought, Oh, shit, I picked the wrong guy.
 I should have said, ‘I am the carpenter.’
 But that wouldn’t have been the same, would it? (singing) ‘I am the carpenter…’”

 A less fantastical and more contemporary source of inspiration for Lennon as a teenager and onwards into adulthood was his love of the Beat poets of New York.
 From Jack Kerouac to Allen Ginsberg, Lennon massively admired the spirit and soul of the movement’s work.
 Ginsberg gets a shoutout in ‘Give Peace A Chance’ while William S. Burroughs is featured on the famous cover of Sgt.
 Pepper – it’s even rumoured Lennon was the man changing the band’s original moniker from ‘The Beetles’ to ‘The Beatles’.

-Ginsberg recalls, on meeting with Lennon before his death: “I was passing by Dakota Apartments last month, phoned upstairs and visited John Lennon and Yoko Ono for an hour…[Lennon] said he was lying sleepless one night listening to WBAI earphones and heard someone reciting a long poem, he thought it was Dylan till he heard the announcer say it was Ginsberg reading ‘Howl’…said he’d never read it or understood it before, his eye’d seen the page but, ‘I can’t read anything, I can’t get anything from print’, but once hearing it aloud he suddenly understood, he said, why Dylan had often mentioned me to him, and suddenly realized what I was doing and dug it.”
+Ginsberg recalls, on meeting with Lennon before his death: “I was passing by Dakota Apartments last month, phoned upstairs and visited John Lennon and Yoko Ono for an hour…[Lennon] said he was lying sleepless one night listening to WBAI earphones and heard someone reciting a long poem, he thought it was Dylan till he heard the announcer say it was Ginsberg reading ‘Howl’…said he’d never read it or understood it before, his eye’d seen the page but, ‘I can’t read anything, I can’t get anything from print’, but once hearing it aloud he suddenly understood, he said, why Dylan had often mentioned me to him, and suddenly realised what I was doing and dug it.”